 The NIH funded MSTP at UCLA was established in 1983.
-Since that time, 210 students have graduated from the program and 106 students are currently enrolled.
+Since that time, 232 students have graduated from the program and 110 students are currently enrolled.
 The vast majority of alumni who have completed their postgraduate training are actively involved in biomedical research as physician-scientists at outstanding research institutions across the country.
-Our students have received their PhD degrees in traditional biomedical research fields, in engineering and chemistry, in philosophy, and in health policy through the RAND Corporation graduate program.
-In 2013, a new Social Sciences Track was formalized in recognition of the growing need for physician/social scientists as researchers and policy makers.
+Our students have received their PhD degrees in traditional biomedical research fields, in engineering and chemistry, as well as in philosophy, history of medicine, anthropology, sociology and health policy through the social sciences track.